 Variations and Substitutions

-- Ice Cream Sandwiches: You can these peach cobbler cookies to the next level and create little ice cream sandwiches.
-Simply place a scoop of your vanilla ice cream between two cookies and press them together gently.
+- Ice Cream Sandwiches: Take these peach cobbler cookies to the next level and create ice cream sandwiches.
+Simply place a scoop of your preferred ice cream between two cookies and press them together gently.

 - Dry Peaches: It’s super important to pat your peaches dry with a paper towel before adding them to the dough.
 Excess moisture can affect the texture and taste of the cookie.